This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

 New Zealand’s environmental health is supported by legislation to help improve its climate footprint.
-New Zealand’s target is for all greenhouse gases except for biogenic methane – methane from agriculture and waste – to reach net zero by 2050.
+New Zealand’s domestic target are for all greenhouse gases except for biogenic methane – methane from agriculture and waste – to reach net zero by 2050 and for a 24% to 47% reduction below 2017 levels of biogenic methane emissions by 2050, including a 10% reduction by 2030.
 New Zealanders are generally proud to be living in a “clean, green” country and helping to lead global climate change initiatives.
 The Sustainable Business Council has determined that local businesses are investing and prioritizing sustainability.

 New Zealand’s environmental policy is influencing investment decisions particularly in New Zealand’s transport and energy sectors.
 Eco-friendly technologies are integral to the Government’s climate change policies.

-Recognizing local government faces significant challenges for managing drinking water, stormwater and wastewater services, the New Zealand government is progressing with reforms so that the three waters services from July 2024 will be provided by four publicly-owned water service entities.
+Recognizing local government faces significant challenges for managing drinking water, stormwater and wastewater services, the New Zealand government is progressing with reforms so that the three waters services from July 2024 will be provided by ten publicly owned specialized water service entities.
 Known as the Three Waters Reform program, the nationwide infrastructure investment is estimated to range between US$75 -US$100 billion.

 The Three Waters Reform Program has four key outcomes: